oamg/rpmbuild/README.md

 # Github Action - rpmbuild

-Github action to builds RPMs from a spec file, using git repo contents as source.
+Github action to build RPMs from a spec file, using git repo contents as source.

-See also (redwain/upload-release-asset).

 ## Usage
 ### Pre-requisites